June 24

 - 1999:

-- The Angels defeat the Mariners, 12 - 7, as 2B Randy Velarde and DH Mo Vaughn both go 5-for-6.
-Velarde homers and drives home four runs, while Vaughn homers twice and brings home 6.
+- The Angels defeat the Mariners, 12 - 7, as 2B Randy Velarde and DH Mo Vaughn both go 5 for 6.
+Velarde homers and drives home four runs, while Vaughn homers twice and brings home six.

 - The Reds defeat the Astros, 3 - 0, as Ron Villone and Danny Graves combine to toss a one-hitter.
 A single by C Tony Eusebio is Houston's only safety.